aiwaves-cn/agents/README.md

 >
 >>- <font face="Consolas">💬response node</font>: This type of node responds to users' questions, usually according to their knowledge base.
 >
->>- <font face="Consolas">🔍extract node</font>: This type of node extracts particular keywords from the user's input, and return the key word for memory.
+>>- <font face="Consolas">🔍extract node</font>: This type of node extracts particular keywords from the user's input, and return the keyword for memory.
 ><br>Tool Nodes are created to complete certain tasks, such as searching particular information in the memory base or matching certain keywords.
 >- Examples:
 >>- basic codes of a GPT Node are shown below: